Kaminyou/NTU-Dinner-Wheel/README.md

 https://kaminyou.com/NTU-Dinner-Wheel/

 ### Restaurant list
-Please revise the restaurants in the [google list](https://docs.google.com/spreadsheets/d/1JBg4qa6kiJcExqgJ5cDT8uylpQMO35BysL6n5233HLg/edit#gid=0), which is the subset of [吃台大2.0](https://docs.google.com/spreadsheets/d/1PWScTkQX4TG-9WE-mMsOnq3o5XRgX8x6z1BuVfM-a6Q/edit).
+Please revise the restaurants in this [google sheet](https://docs.google.com/spreadsheets/d/1JBg4qa6kiJcExqgJ5cDT8uylpQMO35BysL6n5233HLg/edit#gid=0), which is the subset of [吃台大2.0](https://docs.google.com/spreadsheets/d/1PWScTkQX4TG-9WE-mMsOnq3o5XRgX8x6z1BuVfM-a6Q/edit).

 ## Customize
 A config file `src/config.json` is provided for you to customize your own wheel easily.
 Besides, deployment on [GitHub pages](https://pages.github.com/) can be achieved by simply executing `yarn deploy`.